johnjago/johnjago.com/src/blog/content/now.md

 ## What I'm doing now

 - Finishing my last semester at Iowa State University
+- Learning Chinese
-- Making apps and libraries with Go, Clojure, and TypeScript, and learning a lot along the way
+- Making apps and libraries with Go and TypeScript
 - [Reading books](https://stack.app/u/john/books)
-- Slowly but surely working on [CodePing](https://codeping.me/)

-*Updated 24 Dec 2019*
+*Updated 4 Feb 2019*

 Thanks to [Derek Sivers](https://sivers.org/now) for the idea of the "Now" page.